Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Spatio-temporal gating net in REA:} The spatio-temporal gating net $\mathcal{G}$ assigns weights to local rPPG experts for their aggregation.
-If we remove it from the REA module but takes the average of multiple experts, the MAE and RMSE will be significantly increased for HR estimation (see Table~\ref{table8}: $\mathcal{G}\rightarrow avg$).
+The spatio-temporal gating net $\mathcal{G}$ assigns weights to local rPPG experts for their aggregation.
+If we remove it from the REA module but take the average of multiple experts, the MAE and RMSE will be significantly increased for HR estimation (see Table~\ref{table8}: $\mathcal{G}\rightarrow avg$).
 This supports our claim that the distribution of blood vessels varies over face regions.
 Our gating net treats these regions differently in rPPG estimation.
 Next, we adjust $\mathcal{G}$ to assign one scalar weight to one expert (corresponding to a spatial region) while ignoring the temporal change in the signal.
 We denote this by {$\mathcal{G}\rightarrow \mathcal{G}_{spat}$} in Table~\ref{table8}: one can clearly see the performance drop by this variant.
-This validates our motivation that each expert signal should be assigned with different weights at different moments (see Sec.~\ref{sec:gatingnet}).
+This validates our motivation that each expert signal should be assigned different weights at different moments (see Sec.~\ref{sec:gatingnet}).